-- the ability to call on additional capital under a the TRC Capital Support Agreement with its parent company TRC; - revisions to the TRE business plan, such as changes to the composition of business; and the purchase of additional retrocession.
+- the ability to call on additional capital under the TRC Capital Support Agreement; - · revisions to the TRE business plan, such as changes to the composition of business; and - the purchase of additional retrocession.

 As set out in TRE's Articles of Association, the Board has the ability to cancel any dividend or other distribution at any time before actual payment if they consider that payment of the dividend or other distribution would cause TRE to fail to meet any applicable capital or solvency requirement, including its SCR.